awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_remove.md

 1. Perform one of the following steps:
    + If your account has all the required information to operate as a standalone account, a confirmation dialog box appears\.
 Confirm your choice to remove the account\.
 You are redirected to the **Getting Started** page of the AWS Organizations console, where you can view any pending invitations for your account to join other organizations\.
-   + If your account does not have all the required information, then perform the following steps:
+   + If your account doesn't have all the required information, perform the following steps:

      1. A dialog box appears to explain that you must complete some additional steps\.
 Click the link\.